puneet672003/chat-app/README.md

 ## Additional Information

 - **Backend**: The server is set up using Node.js and connects to a MongoDB database.
-- **Frontend**: The client side is built with modern JavaScript frameworks and tools.
+- **Frontend**: The client side is built with React js and Tailwind css.

 Happy chatting!